circle-hit/circle-hit.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a Ph.D. student in Research Center for Social Computing and Information Retrieval (SCIR), at Harbin Institute of Technology (HIT, China).
-My advisor is [Prof. Yanyan Zhao](http://ir.hit.edu.cn/~yanyan/) and [Prof. Bing Qin](http://ir.hit.edu.cn/~qinb/).
-My research interests include emotional dialogue systems, sentiment analysis, continual learning and alignment of large language models.
+Hello, I am a Ph.D. student at the Research Center for Social Computing and Information Retrieval (SCIR) at Harbin Institute of Technology (HIT), China.
+I am advised by [Prof. Yanyan Zhao](http://ir.hit.edu.cn/~yanyan/) and [Prof. Bing Qin](http://ir.hit.edu.cn/~qinb/).
+And I also collaborate closely with [Prof. Wanxiang Che](http://ir.hit.edu.cn/~car/).
+My research focuses on emotional dialogue systems, sentiment analysis, continual learning, and the alignment of large language models.

 ## Education